DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-04-01-communicating-api-and-csv-changes.md

 ![Screenshot showing an alternative navigation](navigation-exploration.png "Exploration of navigation options")

-This proved unviable though because;
+This proved unviable because:

-* The documentation isn't available to users who aren't logged into the service
+- the documentation is not available to users who are logged out of the service
-* This header version has been deprecated for a separate [service navigation component](https://design-system.service.gov.uk/components/service-navigation/) which we're adopting.
+- the header navigation has been deprecated for a separate [service navigation component](https://design-system.service.gov.uk/components/service-navigation/), which we’re adopting.

 ## Our proposed solutions